 The province of Punjab, however, has amended Section 27 of the Forest Act to provide that the government shall not declare or notify a reserved forest, or any part thereof as no longer being reserved and further that the government shall not allow change in the land use of a reserved forest except for the purpose of right of way, building of roads and development of a forest park, but the government shall not allow construction of concrete building or permanent structure therein.
-However, through a further amendment to Section 27 the Government of Punjab may declare a reserved forest, or a part thereof, as no longer reserved if the organization requiring the reserved forest land is able to a) satisfy the government that there is no other option but to use the reserved forest land for the purposes of a national project of strategic importance; b) provide substitute fertile land equal to or bigger than the required reserved forest land, in a compact form and situated close to the reserved forest land; or c) provide funds for immediate forestation and maintenance of the substitute forest land.
+However, through a further amendment to Section 27 the Government of Punjab may declare a reserved forest land is able to a) satisfy the government that there is no other option but to use the reserved forest land for the purposes of a national project of strategic importance; b) provide substitute fertile land equal to or bigger than the required reserved forest land, in a compact form and situated close to the reserved forest land; or c) provide funds for immediate forestation and maintenance of the substitute forest land.